The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 When using scripts to facilitate players entering a Pelican, players who have been revived in FFKOTH may encounter issues where they remain on a death screen.
 This occurs because internal scripting may not automatically unblock respawns after a player is revived.
 To resolve this, add an `Unblock Respawns For Player` node immediately after teleporting the player to ensure the "enter" sequence proceeds correctly.

+#### Scripting Note: Entering the Pelican

+Because the Pelican has no entering animation, players are teleported inside the vehicle instantly.
+If the entry script is triggered by a button press (such as "E" to activate a switch), the player may be immediately ejected because the "enter" action and "switch activation" share the same input.
+To resolve this, add a small delay to the script to ensure the player can release the button before they are entered into the vehicle.

+*Note: "Entering" the Pelican in this context means respawning the player as the Pelican vehicle type at the Pelican's location, as standard `Attempt To Enter Vehicle` nodes may not function.*

 ***

 ## Source Data